erluxman/erluxman.github.io/src/pages/00004-week-2-100days-of-flutter/index.md

 ---
 title: Flutter Tips 8-14
 date: '2020-04-18'
-spoiler: Second bath of 7 tips and tricks on the series 100DaysOfFlutter.
+spoiler: Second batch of 7 tips and tricks on the series 100DaysOfFlutter.
 ---

 ## #Day8